reshufflehq/reshuffle-elasticsearch-connector/README.md

 #### Connector actions

 All actions are provided via the sdk.
-// See full list of actions documentations in [Node JS Elasticsearch Client API reference](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/api-reference.html#api-reference)
+// See full list of actions in [Node JS Elasticsearch Client API reference](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/api-reference.html#api-reference)

 ##### <a name="sdk"></a>SDK